 Tips for Working with Chocolate Ganache

 A ganache is simply chocolate melted with some heavy cream.
 The viscosity can differ, depending on your ratio of cream to chocolate.
 Generally speaking, it is 1 part cream to 1 part chocolate.
 But for this recipe, I call for a bit more cream than chocolate because I wanted to ensure a really smooth and creamy top.
 All that means is that the chocolate will be thinner, and therefore, when you pour it on the pastry cream, it can naturally float out to the edges of the pie without needing any assistance from an off-set spatula.
+That means you'll have a totally smooth top, as you see in these photos!

-The recipe calls for chopped chocolate, as that is always ideal to use when you are working with chocolate for ganache.
+The recipe calls for chopped bittersweet chocolate, as that is always ideal to use when you are working with chocolate for the ganache.
 But good-quality chips are ok to use too.
 Try to avoid inexpensive chocolate chips with a lot of added ingredients because they sometimes contain too much stabilizer and will inhibit the chocolate from fully melting.

 How to Assemble an Eclair Pie